bostoro/Password-Generator/README.md

 ## 🤝 Contributing

-> 🚧 This is a template repository for student projects.
-> 🚧 Do not change this section in your final submission.

 - Use this repository as a starting point by importing it into your own GitHub account.
 - Work only within your own copy — do not push to the original template.